and Comments (RSS).

 rename Framework/trunk .

 What we want to do here is to include the old folders â this is the first pair of lines: the folders exist only in earlier revisions since they were removed (that is, moved) later.
-I was under the impression that it would have been sufficient to include just âFramework/trunkâ and that the convert extension would somehow detect that where this path originated from and include the full history, but it didnât work out.
+I was under the impression that it would have been sufficient to include just âFramework/trunkâ and that the convert extension would somehow detect where this path originated from and include the full history, but it didnât work out.
 On another repository I tried I was surprised to see that it actually did something like that, but it may have been a coincidence (a combination of other includes, possibly).
 In any case, it doesnât hurt to specify the filemap as precisely as possible since you may have to fiddle with various parameters and do repeat runs.
-Make the filemap as tight as possible so that nothing unexpected leaks through it and eliminate any uncertainty.
+Make the filemap tight so that nothing unexpected leaks through it and eliminate any uncertainty.

 The last line of the file map – ârename Framework/trunk .â tells it to make the trunk folder root.
 This is to make sure the structure of the folders is the same as it will be in the second step, where we use different parameters and import a completely different structure into the same folders.